imedu-vr/hubs-docs/azure_hubs_ce_installation.md

 The cluster contains a reticulum  server and a postgress DB, which both store their data on disk.
 In these steps we are moving this storage to a persistent Azure Disk.
 The steps are as follows:

+1) Go to 'Storage Account and click on `Create`

-* Create a new storage account, (use default settings where given)
+2) Fill in the form to create a new storage account, use default settings where given

 * On the 'Networking' tab, set the `network access` to Enable public access from selected virtual networks and IP addresses.
-In the configuration field, choose the Virtual Network in which your cluster is installed.
+* In the configuration field, choose the Virtual Network in which your cluster is installed.
 This should block public access.

-* Finish the process and create your storage account
+3) Finish the process and create your storage account

 ### Create a persistent volume claim

 We need to add a `Persistent Volume Claim` to our cluster, to which we can connect our reticulum  storage.
 Note that this will automatically create a `Persistent volume`, based on the given (default) Storage Class.
 Once we created this, we can change the reticulum  and postgresdb config in `hcce.yaml` to use this new persistent storage.
 For details see: <https://learn.microsoft.com/en-us/azure/aks/azure-csi-disk-storage-provision>

-* Create and adjust the following azure-pvc.yaml file to create the your PVC's.
+1) Create and adjust the following azure-pvc.yaml file to create the your PVC's.
 We use seperate PVC's here for reticulum (files) and the Postgress database, although you could also use the same:

 ```yaml
 apiVersion: v1